-Your starting point should be the information in this booklet, the school website and subject videos.
-When making your choices, consider:
+Read through the following information in the subject information in this booklet and, when making your choices, consider the following:

-- Your academic strengths, attainment and interests - Your career, employment or further education ambitions - Advice and opinions of your parents/carers, the Heads of Department and your subject teachers who can all help you.
+- Your academic strengths, attainment and interests - Your career, employment or further education ambitions - Advice and opinions of your parents, the Head of Department and your subject teachers who can all help you.
 Tell them about your ideas and listen to theirs.